jordan4ibanez/G3N-Mesh-Tutorial/README.md

 ![A SQUARE!](https://raw.githubusercontent.com/jordan4ibanez/G3N-Mesh-Tutorial/main/screenshots/bothTris.png)

 A truly beautiful square.
-OpenGL has built in magic to automatically know how to assemble these together, so really, the only thing you have to worry about is making those vertex positions turn into a square using the indices.
+OpenGL has built in magic and knows how to assemble these together, so really, the only thing you have to worry about is making those vertex positions turn into a square using the indices formed into two tris.
 OpenGL knows what to do automatically.
-Truly incredible to be honest with you!
+Truly incredible!

+### Step 3, Normals:

+**Question:** I thought all of this code was normal?

+**Answer:** Well, normals are simply the term used to define the front of a mesh.

+Think of it as the face of the mesh, literally.
+Normals are used to calculate the visibility of parts of your mesh so that the graphics card does not have to do unnecessary work when rendering your game!
+It's also used for lighting calculations.
+You can technically work with OpenGL without using normals, but it becomes a horrible mess and I'd recommend not doing that.
+[If you want to read more about it, you can click this link.](https://en.wikipedia.org/wiki/Back-face_culling) It's actually fascinating.

+But onto the code.
+[At line 50 of meshBuilder.go](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L50), you can see we are telling the normals to face on the positive Z axis (it's defined as XYZ).
+Our plane (or square if you want to call it that) is utilizing X and Y for it's 2D alignment in the 3D space so the Z axis becomes the default plane in which the pixels are rendered on due to how 3D space works.

+I'm going to show you what I mean using the actual program.